 Regularly acting in high profile and complex tax audits and disputes, Paul has extensive experience in dealing with the ATO on large and complex matters.
 Prior to joining Arnold Bloch Leibler, Paul held various positions with the ATO, the last of which was as a senior officer, in what is now the Public Groups and International division, of the ATO dealing with large tax matters.

 Paul is recognised in the area of taxation in a number of prominent international guides to law firms.
 He is ranked among the leading taxation lawyers in Australia by Chambers Asia Pacific where he is recognised for his “terrific tax knowledge and good commercial awareness”.
 The Legal 500 Asia Pacific has noted that he is “highly regarded for his ‘technical strength’ and ‘commercial approach’”.
 Paul has been highlighted in successive editions of the Tax Directors Handbook, commenting that his “high technical standards are well balanced by his general commercial acumen”.
-Most recently, Paul was ranked by Doyle’s Guide as ‘pre-eminent’ in the category of ‘Leading Tax Lawyers – Victoria, 2016’.
+Most recently, Paul was ranked by Doyle’s Guide as ‘pre-eminent’ in the category of ‘Leading Tax Lawyers – Victoria, 2016’ and ‘Leading Tax Lawyers – Victoria, 2017’.

 Paul holds a Bachelor of Commerce from The University of Melbourne and a Bachelor of Laws with first class honours from Deakin University, where he was awarded the Supreme Court Prize.
-Paul is a member of the Deakin Law School Advisory Board and a Chartered Tax Advisor of the Tax Institute of Australia.
+Paul is a member of the Deakin Law School Advisory Board, is a member of the Executive Committee of the Australian Branch of the International Fiscal Association, and a Chartered Tax Advisor of the Tax Institute of Australia.
 Paul became a partner of Arnold Bloch Leibler in 2001.

 Paul’s practice focuses on the following areas: